 The general ages when nap transitions occur are:

-- 4-6 months; from 4 naps to 3 naps
+- At 4-6 months they transition from 4 naps to 3 naps

-- 6-9 months; from 3 naps to 2 naps
+- At 6-9 months they transition from 3 naps to 2 naps

-- 12-18 months; from 2 naps to 1 nap (usually around 15 months)
+- At 12-18 months they transition from 2 naps to 1 nap (usually around 15 months)

-- 2.5-6 years; 1 nap to 0 naps
+- At 2.5-6 years they transition from 1 nap to no daytime naps at all

-If your baby wakes up every hour, or less frequently but still more than they used to and they are within these ranges when babies typically drop a nap, that might be the cause.
-In this case, try removing one of their day naps and see if their sleep at night improves.
+If your baby wakes up every hour, or less frequently but still more than they used to, and they are within these ranges when babies typically drop a nap, that might be the cause.

 How to Get Your Baby’s Sleep Back to Normal